2 min read

 What are good alternatives to dealing with anxiety?

-When anxiety or intrusive thoughts come up, its totally normal to want to get rid of the uncomfortable feelings.
+When anxiety or intrusive thoughts come up, it's totally normal to want to get rid of the uncomfortable feelings.
 BUT, that is actually the opposite of what we want to do!
-I believe its important to develop a new relationship with your anxiety and other uncomfortable feelings, thus, they have less control and power over you.
+I believe it's important to develop a new relationship with your anxiety and other uncomfortable feelings, thus, they have less control and power over you.
 Exposure and Response Prevention (ERP) is a great alternative to seeking reassurance!

 How does ERP work?

-ERP is the first line treatment for OCD, but is also used for reassurance seeking or avoidance in anxiety.
+ERP is the first line treatment for OCD but is also used for reassurance seeking or avoidance in anxiety.
 It involves being exposed systematically and gradually to anxiety-provoking situations that trigger the obsession or anxiety, paired with refraining from engaging in behaviors that are reassuring in order to learn you are capable of handling the situation.

 Implementing ERP can be a challenging process and requires a lot of courage from individuals as it requires purposely exposing oneself to anxiety-provoking situations.
 ERP can help over time by reducing the frequency and intensity of the anxiety-inducing symptoms, and by having a more workable relationship with the distress.